Vaccination and Homeopathy

 Of 253 infant death cases awarded more than $61 million by the US Court of Federal Claims in the 1990s under the vaccine damage compensation programme, 224 (86%) were attributed to vaccination with DTP.
 In 90 (40%) of the latter cases, mortality was originally attributed to SIDS (Karpasea-Jones, 2006, p.
 24).

 In 2004, 118 pupils were given the BCG vaccine at a Welsh school.
 One pupil suffered anaphylaxis (inability to breathe) and was admitted to intensive care, where he eventually recovered.
 12 other pupils were sent to the local casualty department suffering from symptoms such as sweating, dizziness, nausea, breathing difficulties, shivering and blurred vision.
-10 pupils were admitted to the hospital from casualty, though 7 were discharged later that day.
+10 pupils were admitted to the hospital from casualty, though seven were discharged later that day.
 A local health chief tried to reassure the public by saying that the students’ reactions were just ‘normal side-effects’ of BCG vaccination!
+The UK stopped nationwide tuberculosis vaccination in 2005, due to increasingly poor results.

 Measles has historically been a common childhood disease with rare complications; complications have always been more prevalent in children from poorer families.
 The death rate from measles was plummeting in many countries well before the introduction of vaccination.
 In the UK, 99% of the decline occurred before the vaccine was introduced.

-The effectiveness of the single measles vaccine is said to be 90% at most – and nearer to 70%, or even 50%, in developing countries (Halvorsen, 2007, pp. 87-8).
-There have been several outbreaks of measles in schools and colleges where over 99% of the pupils had been vaccinated, many twice or even three times.
+The effectiveness of the single measles vaccine is said to be 90% at most – and nearer to 70%, or even 50%, in developing countries.
+There have been several outbreaks of measles in schools and colleges where over 99% of the pupils had been vaccinated, many twice or even three times (Halvorsen, 2020, pp. 120, 124).
 Atypical measles is a much more serious form of measles that occurs only in people who have been vaccinated, with most cases developing pneumonia.

-The measles vaccine contains the live measles virus.
-Although attenuated, it can still produce most of the same complications as the wild measles virus.
+The measles vaccine contains the ‘live measles virus’.
+Although attenuated, it can still produce most of the same complications as the ‘wild measles virus’.
 In fact, the most common ‘side-effects’ of measles vaccination are identical to the symptoms of ‘wild’ measles infection.
 Studies have shown that the vaccine causes a serious neurological disorder, such as encephalitis or prolonged convulsions, in 1 in every 87,000 children.
-Since doctors report less than 10% of drug and vaccine side-effects, more than one child in every 10,000 could be suffering encephalitis as a result of the measles vaccine (ibid., pp. 85-6).
+Since doctors report less than 10% of drug and vaccine side-effects, more than one child in every 10,000 could be suffering encephalitis as a result of the measles vaccine (ibid., p.
+122).
 Dr Randall Neustaedter calls measles vaccination a ‘failed and tragic experiment’:

 The problems caused by the measles vaccine read like a neurologic textbook.
 Encephalitis, meningitis, autism, subacute sclerosing panencephalitis, seizure disorder, sensorineural deafness, optic neuritis, transverse myelitis, Guillain-Barré syndrome.
 The human tragedy described in the thousands of reports is staggering.
 This vaccine is dangerous.
 (2002, pp. 204-5)

 Before mass vaccination, babies were protected during the first months of life by maternal antibodies, and nearly all children caught measles before 10 years of age.
 The protection given by natural infection is usually lifelong whereas that from vaccination is far shorter.
 As a result, measles is now more likely to be caught by teenagers and adults, in whom it can cause more serious complications.
 It is also more serious in under one-year-olds, a group who no longer receive the same protection because their mothers are now more likely to be vaccinated and not to have had measles.
-There is evidence that as a result of the worldwide vaccination campaign, mutant strains of measles are developing that are resistant to the vaccine.
+There are claims that the worldwide vaccination campaign has led to the development of mutant strains of measles virus that are resistant to the vaccine – but this is just another way of saying that increasing vaccination leads to more illness!

 Mumps is a mild childhood disease, with occasional complications.
 It can cause viral meningitis, but this is nearly always harmless – unlike the serious (bacterial) meningitis that can kill within 24 hours.
 Mumps can also cause swelling of the testicles, but this is rarely a problem before puberty.